Milestone-Proposal:Colossus

 Title of the proposed milestone:

-Colossus code-breaking computers were installed this building during 1944-5.
-Designed by Thomas H. Flowers of the British Post Office, they helped obtain intelligence by the process of deciphering secret radio messages transmitted between German Commands across occupied Europe and North Africa, thereby shortening World War 2 and saving many lives.
-As the first large-scale computing application of digital electronics, Colossus anticipated subsequent computer developments.
+Six Colossus code-breaking computers operated in this building in 1944-1945.
+Designed by Thomas H. Flowers of the British Post Office, they enabled deciphering of encrypted radio messages transmitted between German Commands across occupied Europe and North Africa.
+The resulting military intelligence saved countless lives, and was critical in shortening World War II.
+As the first successful large-scale computing application of digital electronics, Colossus anticipated subsequent computer developments.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.